ThumbGate — Stop Costly AI Agent Mistakes Before They Run

 - **Free GPT**: Advice, checkpointing, setup help, and typed thumbs-up/down memory capture inside ChatGPT.

 - **Free local CLI**: Local enforcement for individual developers after install.
-Includes 3 feedback captures total, 1 auto-promoted prevention rule, and PreToolUse hook blocking.
-Recall, lesson search, and exports are Pro-only.
+Includes 5 feedback captures/day, 25 total captures, up to 3 active auto-promoted prevention rules, and PreToolUse hook blocking.
+Recall, lesson search, unlimited captures/rules, and exports are Pro-only.

 - **Workflow Hardening Sprint / Team**: Team pricing anchors at $49/seat/mo with a 3-seat minimum after qualification.
 The first paid step is an intake-led sprint around one workflow, one repeated blocker, and one proof review.